YuriGor/telegram-contest-chart/README.md

 - 'Pan' and 'Pinch' gestures on the main chart area
 - 'Pan' gesture on details panel to slide over X-axis

+## Implementation details

+### Webpack + Babel + Lodash tree shaking plugin

+* Handy but still lightweight

+### SVG + CSS (translate3D/transitions/:nth-child) for rendering

+* nice and fast enough, but still easy in implementation
+* dynamic CSS classes injecting to use `:nth-last-child` selector instead of manipulating label nodes directly (see axisX.js and dynamicCssRule.js)

+### ES modules as components + decoupled state management

+* take a look at state.js - fast and dirty but durable enough "micro-redux"
+* isolated HTML

+All the code except Lodash and hammer.js written by myself from scratch specially for this constest.